akionsight/great-usernames-api/README.md

 - Go to the `/docs` and `/redoc` urls listed above

 ## Self Hosting
-for self hosting, refer <a href="https://github.com/akionsight/great-usernames-api/blob/main/SELF%20HOSTING.md">Self Hosting.md</a>
+for self hosting, refer <a href="https://github.com/akionsight/great-usernames-api/blob/main/SELF%20HOSTING.md">Self Hosting.md</a> To increase the username per request limit, also see the same document

 ## Contributing
-PR's are accepted, All PR's must be made on the dev branch.
+PR's are accepted.
 The source code for the API can be found in the <a href="https://github.com/akionsight/great-usernames-api/blob/main/great-usernames-api/main.py">The main.py inside the great usernames api folder</a>.
 To run the app on localhost, see <a href="/RUNNING ON LOCALHOST.md">Running on localhost</a>